Using the Snowflake Connector for Kafka with Apache Iceberg™ tables¶

 Grant usage on an external volume¶

-and connector is going to use role kafka_connector_role
+and the connector uses the role kafka_connector_role

 , run the following statement: